mlsanigeria/speak-to-docs/CONTRIBUTING.md

 # Contributing to the Hacktoberfest Repository

-Welcome to the Speak-To-Docs project repository put together by the Microsoft Learn Student Ambassadors towards Hacktoberfest 2024!
-We appreciate your interest in contributing to our projects.
-Please read this guide to understand how you can participate and make meaningful contributions.
+Welcome to the **Speak-To-Docs** project repository, organized by the Microsoft Learn Student Ambassadors for Hacktoberfest 2024!
+This repository is dedicated to building and enhancing a **Speech-Enabled Retrieval-Augmented Generation (RAG) Solution**, dubbed "Speak-To-Docs."
+We're excited to have you contribute and improve this innovative project.

 ## How to Install Dependencies and Work on the Project Locally